 Enticing folks to your group cookout on a three-day weekend should be the least of your worries.
 After all, is there a better way to celebrate the summer than with eating and playing games—all raising money for a worthy cause?

-In most cities and towns throughout North America, the weather remains warm enough to enjoy the outdoors for cooking, picnicking, and swimming and water sports well into September.
-The first decision you will need to make is where to hold your barbecue cookout charity event.
 A local park or community center with an outdoor area is an ideal spot.
 The good news is that many of these public areas come equipped with tables and chairs and even hibachi grills.
 However, if they don’t, you may need to rent or borrow.
 If you’re planning big, save ample space for parking, cooking and eating, and, of course you’ll need the proper restroom accommodations.

 A fundraising cookout on a nearby lake would compliment games, swimming, boating and water skiing after you eat.
 However, if you don’t have the luxury of a lake nearby, invite a smaller group of guests over for a fundraising barbecue and pool party.